-GEOL 662Sedimentary Petrology3 s.h.An examination of the structures, textures and composition of sedimentary rocks, with an emphasis on sandstones, carbonates and diagenesis.
+GEOL 662 Sedimentary Petrology 3 s.h.
+An examination of the structures, textures and composition of sedimentary rocks, with an emphasis on sandstones, carbonates and diagenesis.
 Problems of origin of the principle types of sedimentary rocks are discussed.
-Laboratories consist of microscopic examination of thin sections plus an introduction to other techniques of sedimentary petrology.
-Prerequisite: GrS.
+Laboratories consist of microscopic examination of thin sections plus an introduction to other tech-

 GEOL 664 Seminar in Sedimentology and Stratigraphy 3 s.h.
 The distribution of sedimentary rocks is a reflection of numerous processes.
 In this course we will select various topics and analyze them in some detail.
 Student will present selected topics for discussion.A working knowledge of sedimentologic and stratigraphic principles is presumed.
+Prerequisite: GrS.

 GEOL 670 Topics in Advanced Geomorphology 3 s.h.
 An in-depth investigation of geomorphologic concepts, principles, and processes emphasizing North American regions of significance; contemporary topics and classical problems based on the application of geomorphic principles.
+Prerequisite: GrS.

 GEOL 674 Advanced Glacial Systems 3 s.h.
 A seminar course involving the in-depth investigation and discussion of concepts and principles as they apply to regional and global perspectives; topics to include evidence for paleoclimatic interpretations from the sea floor, ice sheets and paleoecology; Quaternary dating techniques and stratigraphic correlation.
 Prerequisite: GrS.

-GEOL 682 Geochemistry
+GEOL 682 Geochemistry 3 s.h.
 The application of chemical principles to the investigation of the earth, including the hydrosphere: topics include chemical equilibria, thermodynamics, and isotope geology.
 Prerequisite: GrS.

-GEOL 688 Aguifer Hydraulics
+GEOL 688 Aquifer Hydraulics